Kennedy-Lugar Youth Exchange & Study (YES)

 Between the Lines Writing Program

 During this year’s program, “Between the Lines: Peace and the Writing Experience,” young writers will participate in an exchange that will broaden and sharpen their writing skills, build bridges with their American and international counterparts, and deepen their understanding of American popular culture.
 Program activities will include English-language writing workshops, world literatures seminars, cultural visits, and other local events.
-At the culmination of the program, the students’ writings will be collected into a printed anthology to be used for educational purposes.
+Upon the completion of the program, IWP will publish the students’ writing as an anthology.

 Extracurricular events and evening activities allow students to deepen their understanding of each other’s culture through their interactions with each other and with the larger community.
 During the exchange, participants live in a residence hall and will be supervised by live-in, trained counselors.
 The chaperone and counselors work together to help create a lively, supportive writing community.
 Travel, lodging and meals will be paid for by the Department of State.